 Bitwarden supports syncing users and/or groups from outside directories through the use of the Bitwarden Directory Connector application.
+The application will automatically provision and deprovision users, groups, and group associations from your configured user directory.

 The following directories are supported: